 ATMs are widely available in Hungary, and debit and credit cards can be used in most large supermarkets and chain stores.

-Expats wishing to have a debit card will need to make an initial deposit.
+If you want to use a debit card, you will need to make an initial deposit.
 While credit cards are available, it is notoriously difficult for an expat to obtain one from a Hungarian bank.
 For this reason, expats generally use credit cards from their home country or an international bank, rather than ones from Hungarian banks.

 Taxes in Hungary

-Expats working in Hungary whose only income is their salary are not required to file tax returns, as tax is deducted by their company on a monthly basis.
+If you're working in Hungary and your only income is your salary, you will not be required to file tax returns, as tax is deducted from your monthly salary.

 Foreign residents employed in Hungary are only required to pay tax on their income earned within Hungary.
-If expats stay in Hungary for more than 183 days of the year, they will be classified as permanent residents of the country and required to pay tax on their income earned in both Hungary and abroad.
+If you stay in Hungary for more than 183 days of the year, you will be classified as permanent residents and required to pay tax on your income earned in both Hungary and abroad.

 Hungary has a flat income tax rate of 15 percent.
-Expats working in Hungary should note that the country has double taxation agreements with a number of countries so that they don't pay tax in two countries.
-Expats are advised to check this with the tax office in their home country.
+Expats working in Hungary should note that the country has double taxation agreements with several countries, so they don't pay tax in two countries.
+You are advised to check this with the tax office in your home country.

 Expat Health Insurance